 - Counteract the effects of stress.
 The uplifting aroma of rosemary essential oil helps to relax nerves and banish stress.
 A 2007 study on rosemary and lavender showed that this pair of oils decreases cortisol levels, the hormone released when one is under stress.8

 Eucalyptus Essential Oil

 - Strong insect repellent.
 Eucalyptus oil repels ticks, fleas, mosquitos, flies, and other annoying bugs.
 Eucalyptus trees have even been planted in many parts of the world to block the spread of mosquito-borne malaria.
-Eucalyptus can also relieve the sting and itch of an insect bite.
+Eucalyptus can also be used to relieve the sting and itch of an insect bite.

 - Fever reducer.
-Put a drop or two of eucalyptus oil on a damp cool washcloth and rub it along the sides of the patient’s body, the chest, back of the neck, and bottoms of the feet to reduce a fever.
+Put a drop or two of eucalyptus oil on a damp, cool washcloth and rub it along the sides of the patient’s body, the chest, back of the neck, and bottoms of the feet to help reduce a fever.

 Tea Tree Oil (aka Melaleuca)

 - For eczema and psoriasis.
 Due to its potent anti-inflammatory benefits, tea tree oil helps to relieve inflammatory skin conditions, especially eczema and psoriasis.
 Dilute as described below and apply to affected areas two to three times daily.